stefanluncanu24/Pulsar-Star-Predictor-for-Scientists/README.md

 ## Code Walk-through

 This comprehensive code includes multiple methods ensuring thorough analysis, extending the runtime beyond 10 minutes.

-### Importing Libraries and Reading Data

-All libraries are imported at the start, maintaining a clean and organized codebase.
-The dataset columns are named as per the HTRU2 website for clarity.

 ### Feature Selection and Data Splitting